 Make Use of IngramSpark's Shareable Purchase Links

 You want to get the word out about your book and make it as easy as possible for readers to buy it.
-With shareable purchase links, you can create a link to send to your friends, family, newsletter subscribers, or to share at an event such as a speaking engagement.
+With shareable purchase links, you can create a link to send to your friends, family, and newsletter subscribers, or to share at an event such as a speaking engagement.

 You can share your links as a standard URL, a QR code, or an HTML code.
 When readers click the link, they’ll be taken to a designed product page specific to your book.
 You can set limitations for purchases, and the best part is that even if you offer discounted prices, you can earn more on each book you sell.